kubernetes/website/content/en/docs/concepts/storage/storage-classes.md

 * [GCEPersistentDisk](#gce-pd)
 * [AzureDisk](#azure-disk)

-The following plugins support `WaitForFirstConsumer` with pre-created PV binding:
+The following plugins support `WaitForFirstConsumer` with pre-created PersistentVolume binding:

 * All of the above
 * [Local](#local)